cagov/design-system/components/step-list/README.md

     <strong>Gather your application information and documents</strong>
     <br />
     <span class="has-inline-color cagov-step-list-content">
       DCC has resources to help you create the documents you need during the license process.
 If you have questions about the requirements, email the
-      <a href="#">DCC licensing team</a>.
+      <a href="mailto:licensing@cannabis.ca.gov">DCC licensing team</a>.
     </span>
   </li>
 </ol>